saxenam06/Velocity_control/README.md

 In addition to the original repository, I further provide addtional trained networks with Collision Avoidance guidance.
 Please refer to files ending with "CA_30_30_jerk" in the save folder.
-The performance is shown below for some test datasets which were not seen during training.
-In most of the cases as below, its observed that the trained DDPG RL policy fits very closely to the optimal policy solved by MPC.

-The architecture is changed as compared to the architecture in the original repository.
+The NN architecture is changed as compared to the architecture in the original repository.
 Two hidden layers of 30 Neurons each with ReLU activation function are used for all Actor-Critic Evaluation & Target Networks to achieve the below performance.
 Collision avoidance guidance is activated and TTC is kept same.

+The performance is shown below for some test datasets which were not seen during training.
+In most of the cases as below, its observed that the trained DDPG RL policy fits very closely to the optimal policy solved by MPC, thus validating the optimality of the trained control policy.

+However, In the last case, its observed that the trained DDPG RL policy largely differs from the optimal policy solved by MPC even if the Objective function is kept very identical.
+The possible reasons could be that the control solution from MPC is optimal but only under the assumption that the N-step future Prediction of the states is correctly pursued by the Leading and the Following vehicle which ofcourse is not guaranteed to happen as it really depends on the intention of the leading vehicle.
+In this regard, the reinforcement learning approach is more promising as it doesnt need the N-step future prediction of the states and infact calculates the optimal policy using only the current state information.

 LV--> Leading Vehicle <br/>
 SV--> Simulated Vehicle/ Follower Vehicle <br/>